autobrr/autobrr.com/docs/notifications.md

 ## Discord

-To set up notifications for Discord, head to the `settings/notifications` tab.
+To set up notifications for Discord, head to `Settings > Notifications`.

 1. Click **Add new**.
 2. Pick Discord in the list and give it a name.